 - 18. "Environmental Health" changed its rubric from CHLH to HK when the Department of Community Health changed its name.
 This change reflects the course's new rubric. - 19.
-ESE 467, 477 and 498 are new courses developed and offered by the School of Earth, Society and the Environment that contributes to Learning Outcome 4. - 20.
-GGIS 455, GGIS 483, IB 405, LA 314, and UP 418 were removed from our course list as part of our Learning Outcome Assessment process; it was determined to insufficiently match our Learning Outcomes. - 21.
-GGIS 407 is a new course developed by the Department of Geography and Geographic Information Science, a unit in the School, that contributes to Learning Outcome 5. - 22.
-Due to the major being added to the concentration, the already approved delivery method being on-campus and online was updated for the concentration. - 23.
-The minimum number of hours has changed as the updated POS reflects the current credit hours of courses in the POS.
-For this concentration, Science of the Earth System (SES), the elimination of the introductory "Approved courses" reduces the total number of courses by four, and this is replaced by three courses: ENSU 300, a 3 or 4-credit hour Advanced Course, and a 4-credit hour SES course (GEOL 107 or IB 150), which reduces the total number of credit hours in this Concentration by 1-2 credit hours. - 24.
-To clearly show where the major requirements end, and the concentration requirements begin in the POS. - 25.
-GEOL 107 and IB 150, which most fit the Learning Outcomes and Advanced Course needs of originate from the ESES Introductory Core course list that has been removed from the major (Key 695) but retained in the concentration.
+ESE 467, 477 and 498 are new courses developed and offered by the School of Earth, Society and the Environment that contributes to Learning Outcome 4.

-- 26. The total number of hours changed with the addition of GEOL 107 or IB 150.
-The overall credit hours for the program did not change, they remain at 120 hours. - 27.
-This course is removed from our recommendation list as part of our Learning Outcome Assessment process; it was determined to insufficiently match the Learning Outcomes for the Concentration.
+20. 3013 403, 3013 403, 10 403, LA 314, and OF 410 were removed from our course list as part of our Learning Outcome Assessment process; it was determined to insufficiently match our Learning Outcomes.

+- 21. GGIS 407 is a new course developed by the Department of Geography and Geographic Information Science, a unit in the School, that contributes to Learning Outcome 5. - 22.
+The required concentrations are now listed in the major to be clear that the major requires a choice of one of the concentrations.